-The WTA Thailand Open is a women’s tennis tournament on the women’s tour that is played on outdoor hard courts at the True Arena in Hua Hin, Thailand.
+The WTA Thailand Open is an annual tennis tournament on the pro women’s tour that is played on outdoor hard courts at the True Arena in Hua Hin, Thailand, with 2024 being the 4th edition of the tournament.

 The first WTA tournament in Hua Hin was played in 2019 with Dayana Yastremska winning the singles and Irina-Camelia Begu and Monica Niculescu winning the doubles.